NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 dim(test)
 # 5. Run the code before you submit your answer!

-# 6. Submit your answer to proceeed
+# 6. Submit your answer to proceeed!

 ```